-With a chatbot, you can easily collect your potential customer’s email address and phone number while offering them useful information.
+With a chatbot, you can easily collect your potential customer’s email addresses and phone numbers while offering them useful information.

 Once the chatbot has captured the lead, it can pass on the information to a human employee for either processing or a callback.

-Chatbots certainly can’t replace humans entirely from the lead generation process, but they definitely help your company generate higher quality leads in lesser time with less effort and resources.
+Chatbots certainly can’t replace humans entirely in the lead generation process, but they definitely help your company generate leads that are high-quality in lesser time with less effort and resources.

 This leads to higher conversion rates and more qualified traffic to your website.